LasetteBrown/2-Responsive-Portfolio/README.md

 # To Do

+* Style personal brand css sheet.
-* Create a media query that eliminates margins as it gets to sx
+* Create a media query that eliminates margins as it gets to sx.
 * Create a media query that makes content disapear when it gets too small possibly combined with above?
 * Make the contact email form function.
 * Write a good README.